 Evening: We’ll head back to Casco for reflections and dinner.
 Take a seat in a plaza and enjoy the warm tropical breeze.

 Morning: Take this morning as well-deserved free time to explore Casco Viejo.
-Take a look at the indigenous Guna selling handmade molas (embroidered art) on the street corners or enjoy the tropical fruit from the market.
+Visit the local market for souvenirs or enjoy the tropical fruit!

 Afternoon: We’ll be picked up for our last day of teaching at the Aldea SOS orphanage.
 Today is the day the kids get to perform all that they have learned.
 The staff at the orphanage comes out to cheer them on, and the kids are so excited to have a chance to shine.

-Evening: After some heartfelt goodbyes at Aldea, we will spend the evening sampling local cuisine and maybe organizing an impromptu flash mob in a plaza?
+Evening: After some heartfelt goodbyes at Aldea, we will spend the evening sampling local cuisine!
+Be sure to satisfy those last ceviche cravings!

 Morning: Grab your bathing suit, towel, and plenty of sunblock because we head to the beach today.
 This is a well-deserved break after a week full of dancing, teaching, and learning!

 Evening: After lots of sun and sand, we will have our final group dinner and reflections.
-We will celebrate a jam-packed week of dance and service with a night out salsa dancing, Panamanian style.
-Time to put those newly refined salsa skills to use!
+We will celebrate a jam-packed week of dance and service with a night out dancing, Panamanian style.
+Time to put those new skills to use!

 Morning: Our final group breakfast will precede a morning stroll for last minute souvenir shopping.
 It’s time to say our last “hasta luego” to all our new friends in Panama and head to the airport.
 Panama and Movement Exchange thank you for your passion, energy, and dedication!